-The HEz exchange sequence with support of ISTA-to-RSTA LMR is illustrated in Figure 11-xx.
-For the details of HEz Polling Part and TBRange Measurement Sounding Part, please refer to the descriptions in 11.22.6.4.2.2 (HEz Polling Part) and 11.22.6.4.2.3 (TB Range Measurement Sounding).
-In the HE Location Measurement Report Part, after SIFS time of sending out the RSTA-to-ISTA LMR using HE MU PPDU, the RSTA transmits a TF with type location and sub-type LMR to the ISTA to solicit the ISTA-to-RSTA LMR.
-If an ISTA is polled by the TF for LMR, after SIFS of receiving the TF for LMR, the ISTA shall response with the ISTA-to-RSTA LMR using the HE TB PPUD format.
-The feedback type of ISTA-to-RSTA LMR could be either immediate (including measurement for this availability window) or delayed (including measurement for previous availability window).
-The ISTA reports its ISTA-to-RSTA LMR type to RSTA in the negotiation.
-When ISTA supports delayed ISTA-to-RSTA LMR, if the ISTA-to-RSTA LMR for the previous availability window is not ready, the ISTA shall not response to the poll in the HEz polling part of the current availability window.
+A TB Ranging measurement repoting part including the optional ISTA-to-RSTA LMR is illustrated in Figure 11-35f.
+If the ISTA-to-RSTA LMR was negotiated by one or more ISTAs, then SIFS time after sending out the RSTA-to-ISTA LMR, the RSTA transmits a TF Location LMR to solicit the ISTA-to-RSTA LMR frame(s).
+This TF shall allocate uplink resources to ISTAs that negotiated ISTA-to-RSTA LMR and were allocated resources in the preceding measurement sounding part.
+In response to the TF, each addressed ISTA shall respond by transmitting an ISTA-to-RSTA LMR frame.
+If an ISTA negotiated delayed ISTA-to-RSTA LMR reporting, and if the TOA measurement for the previous availability window is not ready, then the ISTA shall not respond to the TF Location Poll in the polling part of any availability window until the ISTA-to-RSTA LMR is ready.

-—Figure 11-xx HEz Measurement Exchange Sequence with Bidirectional LMR Feedback for n ISTA
+Figure 11-35f TB Ranging measurement reporting part with Bidirectional LMR Feedback for n ISTA

-In the secured mode of HEz, if RSTA detects abnormal result in the TOA calculation based on a UL NDP from ISTA, for example, receiving the PHY-RXEND.indication (Integrity Check Error) primitive, the RSTA shall set the Invalid Measurement field in the RSTA-to-ISTA LMR frame carrying the TOA measured from the UL NDP to 1; if ISTA-to-RSTA LMR is negotiated and agreed on between the ISTA and RSTA and the ISTA detects abnormal result in the TOA calculation based on a DL NDP from RSTA, for example, receiving the PHY-RXEND.indication (Integrity Check Error) primitive, the ISTA shall set the Invalid Measurement field in the ISTA-to-RSTA LMR carrying the TOA measured from the DL NDP to 1; otherwise the Invalid Measurement field in the RSTA-to-ISTA LMR and the ISTA-to-RSTA LMR shall be set to 0.
-For the non-secured mode of HEz, the Invalid Measurement field in RSTA-to-ISTA LMR or ISTA-to-RSTA LMR is reserved.
+If the PHY of an RSTA issues a PHY-RXEND.indication (Integrity Check Error) primitive, the RSTA shall set the Invalid Measurement field in the RSTA-to-ISTA LMR frame carrying the TOA measured from the UL NDP to 1.
+Similarly, if ISTA-to-RSTA LMR was negotiated between the ISTA and RSTA and the PHY of an ISTA issues a PHY-RXEND.indication (IntegrityCheckError) primitive, the ISTA shall set the Invalid Measurement field in the ISTA-to-RSTA LMR carrying the TOA measured from the DL NDP to 1.

+In the secured mode of TB Ranging, it is recommended that a device discards ranging measurements when it detects that the transmit center frequency offset (CFO) between the ISTA and the RSTA exceeds the allowed tolerance from the values specified in 28.3.18.3 and 28.3.14.3.

-(CFO) If ISTA-to-RSTA LMR reporting was negotiated, then the ISTA shall include a CFO parameter in the ISTA-to-RSTA LMR (See 9.6.7.37 Location Measurement Report frame format).
-The ISTA shall estimate the CFO parameter based on the PPDU carrying the HEz uplink sounding trigger frame that solicits the UL NDP from the ISTA.
+If ISTA-to-RSTA LMR reporting was negotiated, then the ISTA shall include a CFO parameter in the ISTA-to-RSTA LMR (See 9.6.7.37 Location Measurement Report frame format).
+The ISTA shall estimate the CFO parameter based on the PPDU carrying the TF Location Sounding that solicits the UL NDP from the ISTA.
 The RSTA may account for clock rate differences between ISTA and RSTA based on the CFO parameter included in the received ISTA-to-RSTA LMR.
 The mechanism by which t4 and t1 are adjusted by the RSTA is implementation specific.
-The CFO parameter refers to the t1 and t4 indicated in the same ISTA-to-RSTA LMR instance.
+The CFO parameter refers to the t1 and t4 indicated in the same ISTA-to-RSTA LMR.

-Note: if the Invalid Measurement field in an RSTA-to-ISTA LMR or ISTA-to-RSTA LMR is set to 1, the RSTA or ISTA receiving the LMR should discard the TOA carried in the LMR.
+If the Invalid Measurement field in an RSTA-to-ISTA LMR or ISTA-to-RSTA LMR is set to 1, the RSTA or ISTA receiving the LMR should discard the TOA carried in the LMR.